llqsee/SynAccess/docs/docs/features/anomaly-detection.md

 ## Results Interpretation

 ### Anomaly Reports
-- **CSV Export**: Global statistics (Global Probability, Global Logit, Logit SD, Thresholds) are populated.
+- **CSV Export**: Global statistics (Global Probability, Global Logit, Logit SD) are guaranteed.
 Special values (Infinity, -Infinity, NaN) are serialized as strings in the CSV.
+No threshold parameter is included in CSV.
 - **Cell-Level Analysis**: Detailed analysis of each grid cell
 - **Pattern Identification**: Recognition of systematic distribution issues
 - **Severity Assessment**: Priority-based anomaly classification using z-scores